sourcegraph/handbook/content/ceo/index.md

 See "[Roles of the CEO](roles.md)".

-## Communicating with me
+## Communication

-The best way to communicate is [asynchronously and publicly](../communication.md).
-If you need a video call with me, [send me a calendar invite](../communication.md#scheduling-meetings) and include an agenda in the description.
+### Scheduling time with me

-My preferred working hours are 07:30-17:00 and 19:00-21:00 US Pacific Time (Google Calendar does not let me specify a noncontigous "working hours" block).
-If you want to schedule something with me outside of those hours, that's usually fine; just give me a few days of advance notice or check with me first.
+If possible, let's talk [asynchronously and publicly](../communication.md).
+If you need to schedule a time to speak with me, the best way is to contact Katerina Nikolova, my Executive Business partner, who can find a good time.

-I've found *recurring* meetings with specific single teammates (other than my [1-1s](../leadership/1-1.md)) to be ineffective.
-In most cases, people either want to discuss topics with me that are best discussed with a larger group, or they don't have any topics to discuss but don't want to offend me by canceling the recurring event.
-Anyone is always welcome to schedule time to chat with me whenever they want, and if you really want to schedule a recurring chat with me (in addition to your 1-1 with your manager), go for it--and I won't be offended if you want to cancel.
+My preferred working hours are 08:00-17:30 US Pacific Time.

 ### Asking for a review from me